 Similarly, on the ground, peace operations need to consider how women are engaged across these efforts as part of their implementation of the mission mandate.
-The engagement of local women and their networks is critical to these efforts.
-It means understanding the 'drivers of peace' and unleashing women's leadership potential in society.7 It requires plans by the mission leadership, political affairs and civil affairs to ensure they are working not only with the host government (if that option is available), but also civil society groups and local communities to overcome some of the technical barriers to women's participation, which might include care duties or funding to cover travel expenses.
+The engagement of local women and their networks, as well as women's rights defenders, is critical to these efforts.8 It means understanding the 'drivers of peace' and unleashing women's leadership potential in society.9 It requires plans by the mission leadership, political affairs and civil affairs to ensure they are working not only with the host government (if that option is available), but also civil society groups and local communities to overcome some of the technical barriers to women's participation, which might include care duties or funding to cover travel expenses.
 It also requires integrating a gender perspective into the mission's analysis of the drivers of conflict and peace, to ensure efforts to resolve conflict are comprehensive and address any barriers to women's involvement.
-Importantly, women's participation across society needs to be 'meaningful', that is, mechanisms need to be put in place to ensure that women are afforded an 'opportunity to influence outcomes'.8
+Importantly, women's participation across society needs to be 'meaningful', that is, mechanisms need to be put in place to ensure that women are afforded an 'opportunity to influence outcomes'.10

 Peace will only be sustainable long after a peace operation has departed if women are included, they feel secure and their human rights are upheld and protected.
-This requires not only women's participation in peace processes, but also their engagement from the earliest stages of a Institutions such as the Peacebuilding Commission and the Security Council need to work to work in partnership to consistently include women's participation as a provision in peacebuilding processes, particularly as missions prepare to transition and drawdown.
+This requires not only women's participation in peace processes, but also their engagement from the earliest stages of a mission as participants in efforts to build institutions across society.
+For peace operations, it means ensuring women's meaningful inclusion in the security sector, governance and rule of law institutions.
+These efforts also extend beyond the field to the UN headquarters in New York.
+Institutions such as the Peacebuilding Commission and the Security Council need to work in partnership to consistently include women's participation as a provision in peacebuilding processes, particularly as missions prepare to transition and drawdown.